 The key is to pay attention to your body so you can notice when something's different, says Robyn Andersen, PhD, of the Fred Hutchinson Cancer Research Center in Seattle.
 "New symptoms indicate something has changed in your body, and you want to know what that means."

 - Redness or scaling of your nipple or breast skin

 To look for the cause of your symptoms, your doctor will do a physical exam and ask you questions about your medical history.
 You may also have tests like a mammogram or a biopsy, when doctors remove a tiny piece of tissue for testing.

 "Women are natural bloaters," says Marleen Meyers, MD, an oncologist at NYU Langone Medical Center.
 "It's OK to wait a week or two to see if it goes away."

 If your symptoms don't get better with time, or if they happen with weight loss or bleeding, see a doctor.
-Constant bloating can sometimes mean ovarian cancer.
-You'll have a pelvic exam as well as blood tests, and sometimes an ultrasound, to look for the cause of the problem, Andersen says.
+Constant bloating could be a sign of cancer, including breast, colon, gastrointestinal, ovarian, pancreatic, or uterine.
+Depending on other symptoms, you will undergo tests which could include a pelvic exam as well as blood tests, a mammogram, a colonoscopy, a CT scan or an ultrasound, to look for the cause of the problem.

 3. Between-Period Bleeding